The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 The Boardroom Earthquake Nobody Saw Coming

 Your company's climate data will now face the same intense scrutiny as your quarterly earnings reports.
-The days of hiding sustainability metrics in glossy corporate reports that gather digital dust are officially over.
-ESG can no longer be dismissed as a nice-to-have marketing exercise.
+Sustainability metrics can no longer remain in standalone corporate reports separate from audited financial statements.

 Welcome to the new reality for Form 20-F filers.